janfuhrer/it-security-docs/docs/themes/Blockchain.md

 ## What is a blockchain?

 A blockchain is a distributed ledger which stores data in a series of blocks.
 Blocks contain lists of transactions and the hash of the previous block.
 Adding the hash of the previous block links every block to the next which leads to the formation of a chain.
-Altering data in a older block becomes more difficult over time because the hashes in all the following blocks have to be altered aswell.
+Altering data in a older block becomes more difficult over time because the hashes in all the following blocks have to be altered as well.

 ## Advertised properties of blockchain